How the Actavis deal upended Allergan No. 2's CEO ambitions

-NEW YORK (Reuters) - For two decades, Allergan Inc (AGN.N) president Doug Ingram labored to transform the Botox-maker from a sleepy eye care upstart to a global aesthetics giant.
-He was just a few months away from getting the top job when a merger deal with Actavis Plc ACT.N in November thwarted his ambitions.
+NEW YORK, Feb 3 (Reuters) - For two decades, Allergan Inc president Doug Ingram labored to transform the Botox-maker from a sleepy eye care upstart to a global aesthetics giant.
+He was just a few months away from getting the top job when a merger deal with Actavis Plc in November thwarted his ambitions.

 Ingram has now accepted an advisory role to facilitate the merger and will soon be looking for a job outside the combined company.
 Allergan’s derailed succession plans, disclosed by Ingram and other top executives in interviews with Reuters, underscore how corporate mergers can leave even some of the industry’s top executives in the cold.